ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 We have used OCaml's `if` ... `then` ... `else` ... construct to test a condition and choose a path of evaluation.
-Notice that, like everything else in OCaml, it is an expression not a statement.
+Notice that, like everything else in OCaml, it's an expression not a statement.
 The result of evaluating the whole expression is either the result of evaluating the `then` part or the `else` part.